Alpha-Stochastic-Research/asr-theory-of-speculation/README.md

 \mathrm{Var}(P_t) = \sigma^2 t
 ```

-The model is simple, elegant and historically important.
+The model is simple, elegant, and historically important.
 It also has a structural limitation: because prices are normally distributed, negative prices are theoretically possible.

 ---